Kr0wZ/SnapIntel/README.md

 ### Todo

-- Implement `watch` functionality (monitoring) to check a user every X minutes for new stories and download them if new already done.
+- Implement `watch` functionality (monitoring) to check a user every X minutes for new stories and download them if not already done.
 - Fix bugs?